Cyfrin/solidity-by-example.github.io/src/pages/tests/echidna/index.md

 docker run -it --rm -v $PWD:/code trailofbits/eth-security-toolbox
 ```

-Inside docker, your code will be stored at `/code`
+Inside docker, your code will be stored at `/code`, in the root directory.

-3. See the comments below and execute `echidna-test` commands.
+3. See the comments below and execute `echidna` commands.

 ```solidity
 {{{TestEchidna}}}